Traditional Latin American Festivals: Celebrating Culture and Heritage

 Rich Cultural Heritage

 Latin America’s cultural heritage is a colorful patchwork stitched from the legacies of ancient civilizations and a mix of ethnic influences.
-From the majestic temples of the Incas to the lively rhythms of today’s music, the region’s and diversity shine through in every aspect of its culture.
+From the majestic temples of the Incas to the lively rhythms of today’s music, the region’s history and diversity shine through in every aspect of its culture.

 Influence of Pre-Columbian Civilizations